ciphermodelabs/ciphercore/reference/main.md

 ## Matrix multiplication

 Given two matrices in the form of 2-dimensional arrays, their product is computed.
-The serialization binary generates the following simple graph as matrix multiplication is a built-in operation of CipherCore.
+The serialization binary generates the following simple graph, as matrix multiplication is a built-in operation of CipherCore.

 <p align = "center">
   <img src="images/matmul.svg" alt="Multiplication Graph" width="30%"/>